Climate Change in Africa

 A race against time

-Al-Hamndou Dorsouma works as Chief Climate Change Officer in the Compliance and Safeguards Division of the African Development Bank, leading Bank’s efforts on climate change in Africa, building climate resilience and low carbon opportunities into Bank’s investments, and supporting Bank’s engagement with climate financing instruments, including the Green Climate Fund.
+Al-Hamdou Dorsouma works as Manager for Climate and Green Growth Division within the Climate Change and Green Growth Department of the African Development Bank, managing a team of Climate Change and Growth Officers and leading Bank’s efforts on climate change in Africa, building climate resilience and low carbon opportunities into Bank’s investments, and supporting Bank’s engagement with the United Nations Framework Convention on Climate Change (UNFCCC) and supporting Africa’s negotiation process.
+Mr. Dorsouma is also the Officer-In-Charge of the Bank’s Climate Finance Division, leading Bank’s climate finance initiatives, including the Green Climate Fund.
 His academic background is Geography and Environmental Management.

 In December 2015, in view of the need to keep the increase in global average temperature below 2 ° C or 1.5 ° C, the international community adopted the Paris Agreement on Climate Change.
 The Agreement is historic, because for the first time it brings developed and developing countries together around a common goal of long-term climate action through countries’ planned contributions, known as Intended Nationally Determined Contributions (INDCs).